Henry Ware Eliot

 Henry Ware Eliot (November 25, 1843 - January 7, 1919) was an American industrialist and philanthropist who lived in St. Louis, Missouri.
 He was the father of poet T. S. Eliot.

 Early life and education

-He was the son of Abigail Adams (Cranch) and William Greenleaf Eliot, a prominent St. Louis Unitarian minister who was a co-founder of Washington University.
+He was the son of Abigail Adams (Cranch) and William Greenleaf Eliot, a prominent St. Louis Unitarian minister who was a co-founder of Washington University in St. Louis.
 Eliot graduated from Washington University, A.B.
 1863.
 Henry Eliot remained a Unitarian all his life.
 Henry was named in honor of Henry Ware Jr., a prominent leader of Harvard Divinity School and mentor of Henry Eliot's father in seminary.

 Career

 Eliot first worked at Reed and Green in the wholesale grocery business.
 Next, he became a partner in the firm of Eliot and Larkin as manufacturing chemists.

 In 1874 Eliot became Secretary of the Hydraulic-Press Brick Company in St. Louis, later serving in all offices including President, until his retirement at age 70.
 He continued to aid the company with his judgment and experience.